 We try to wash our bikes regularly so they're clean and shiny for each customer, but sometimes we're so busy that the bikes come back and go directly out again.
 For this inconvenience, we apologise.

-For our customers, we have good quality rental snorkel gear for 70 Baht for 24 hours, instead of our standard rate of 100 baht for 24 hours.
+We have good quality rental snorkel gear for 100 Baht for 24 hours.
 We provide silicone masks and flexible snorkels with purge valve.
 We'll even give you a free Koh Tao map and information about the best snorkelling spots!

 We sell T-Shirts in different sizes and colours for 200 Baht each.